ta0kira/zeolite/README.md

 To compile the module into a binary, call `zeolite` with the `-m` option, passing the name of the main category.
 The default binary name is the same as that of the category, placed in the current directory.
 Additional dependencies can be included using `-i`.
-You can call `./zeolite -h` for the most-current options.
+You can call `zeolite -h` for the most-current options.

 ## Basic Ideas